Culturally-Tech/project-curriculum/mario/teacher/teacher-breakdown.md

 Refresh and you should now be able to go on to level 2 once you press down when on the pipe!

 We did it!

+Complete level 2 just like you did the first level by reaching the pipe and pressing the down arrow.
 You’ll notice an error when finishing level 2 because we don’t have a level 3.
 Let’s loop the levels so we don’t run into this error.
 Find the `player.collides` function for our pipe tag and utilize the modulus operator.

 ```javascript
 player.collides('pipe', () => {